Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Endpoint position and orientation for reference angles, e.g. all angles being 0.
 This is called M. M is a transformation matrix as described on the firmware page with a 3x3 rotation matrix and a 1x3 position vector, put together in a 4x4 matrix.
 It contains the orientation and position of the endpoint for given actuator angles (revolute joints) / positions (linear joints).

+Crossing points of axes and endpoint position.
+This can probably be calculated from the other paramters or from the DH parameters if they are provided, also.

-The two parts are sufficient to calculate new endpoints with given actuator angles/positions.
+The three parts are sufficient to calculate new endpoints with given actuator angles/positions and the inverse kinematics.

 # Literature about Paden-Kahan / canonical subproblems